About Eric HarrisonDirector — Perth Meditation Centre

 Eric Harrison has always pioneered the use of very short ‘spot-meditations’ throughout the working day.
 This is reflected in the title of his popular book ‘The Five Minute Meditator’.
 He promotes the concept of being able to rapidly relax the body, and calm the mind, wherever you happen to be and in any activity.
 He regards this as the expanded application of the concept of ‘meditation’.
 He also promotes ‘mindfulness’ however, as the skill of deliberate attention, in the service of clearer thought and action.
 This combination of rapid relaxation and immediate cognitive control makes his approach very suitable for time-poor people.
 Even little children can understand it.

 In the last decade, Eric has gradually reduced his workload.
 In 2009, he gave up his rental premises and has since done all his courses and workshops at the Subiaco Community Hall.
 This freed up his time to for further study, writing and the production of CDs.
-Over this time, he has also trained over two hundred people to become mindfulness instructors in their own professional situations, ranging from pre-school teachers to end-of-life care.
+Over this time, he has also trained nearly four hundred people to become mindfulness instructors in their own professional situations, ranging from pre-school teachers to end-of-life care.

 And the future?
 Retirement is fast approaching.
 Since 1987, Eric has delivered nearly a thousand evening courses of four to eight weeks duration and about 600 workshops.
 In 2017, he did his very last evening course.
 He had hoped that ‘The Foundations of Mindfulness’, published in that year, would be his final book.
 Unfortunately he has been invited to write another one but has so far refused the temptation.
 At present he continues to do Saturday workshops and teacher training for the sheer pleasure of it.
 However he expects to achieve total leisure by mid-2021, if not earlier.